LaunchPadLab/lp-hoc/README.md

 export default onMount(myMountFunction)(MyComponent)
 ```

 HOCs allow you to replicate the functionality of class-based components using functional components.

-The HOCs in this library can be combined with [recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md) HOCs- in fact, you can think of this library as an extension to that one.
+The HOCs in this library can be combined with those from [recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md)- in fact, you can think of this library as an extension to that one.

 A list of all available HOCs can be found in the [documentation](#documentaiton).